StefanKruse/LAVESI/README.md

 1. compile the code with the help of the makefile: "make parallel"
 2. update the settings of the simulation run in the parameter file "parameter.txt"
 3. create a output folder if not existing, e.g. by "mkdir output"
-3. execute the program with "./LAVESI"
+3. execute the program with "./LAVESI_WIND"

 ## Prerequisites:
 - linux OS
 - g++ compiler (install e.g. by 'sudo apt install g++')
-- valgrind (www.valgrind.org, and follow installation instructions there)

 ## Further hints:
-1. start in background not bound to your console session by "nohup ./LAVESI_WIND &"
-2. change the area size of simulation in /inc/declarations.h at "...treerows" and "...cols", values given in meters
+- change the area size of simulation in /inc/declarations.h at "...treerows" and "...cols", values given in meters